jcbvm/i18n-editor/README.md

 # Ember i18n Editor [![Build Status](https://travis-ci.org/jcbvm/ember-i18n-editor.svg?branch=master)](https://travis-ci.org/jcbvm/require-i18next)

-This application lets you manage multiple translations files for [Ember-I18n](https://github.com/jamesarosen/ember-i18n), but can also nicely be used without it.
+This application let's you manage multiple translations files for [Ember-I18n](https://github.com/jamesarosen/ember-i18n), but can also nicely be used without it.
 The application saves the translations files in `JSON` or `ES6` format (the latter will save the JSON wrapped in an ES6 module).

 ## NOTE